 |

-Panel Discussion: Engineering the Systems of Tomorrow
+Panel Discussion: Engineering the Systems of Tomorrow: From Copilots to Agentic Workflows—Productivity, Verification, and the Skills Shift

 Moderator: Prashant Rao